jr0senblum/jwalk/README.md

 an element out of a JSON Array.
 * ``{select, {"name","value"|value}}`` which will select a subset of JSON objects from an Array that have a Member ``{"Name": "Value"|Value}``
-* `new` for set/2 and set_p/2, when the final element of a Path is the atom `new`, the supplied value is added to the stucture as the first element of an Array, the Array is created if necessary
+* The atom `new`, used in conjunction with the functions set/2 and set_p/2, as the final element of a Path will add the supplied value to the stucture as the first element of an Array, the Array is created if necessary

-Path, string elements can be binary or not
+Path, string elements can be binary or not, they will be converetd to binary regardless.

 Examples follow.